 However, in New York, the highest lodging per diem rate is in the autumn since this is the time of year when most tourists arrive to visit.
 All per diem rates are updated annually, and they become effective on October 1, which is the first day of the fiscal year for the US federal government.

-IRS Per Diem Guidelines
+Is Per Diem taxable?

 Since any per diem payments your employees receive are not considered wages, they are deemed non-taxable by the IRS.
 However, to avoid paying tax on per diem, the payments have to meet some conditions: